Healthdirect Free Australian health advice you can count on.

 How is pancreatic cancer treated?

-Treatment will depend on how far the cancer has spread.
+Treatment will depend on the size of the cancer and if it has spread (its stage).
 It will also depend on where the cancer is, your age, your health and your personal preference.

-It may include surgery, endoscopic treatment, chemotherapy or radiotherapy, or a combination of these treatments.
-Your doctor may suggest palliative care options to control the tumour and symptoms, make you comfortable and improve your quality of life instead of attempting to remove the tumour.
+Your doctor may recommend palliative care options to reduce your symptoms and improve your quality of life instead of attempting to remove the tumour.

 Surgery